 Within the most common and more comprehensive types of policies, insurance coverages are typically broken down into parts A, B, C, D, E and F.

 Dwelling.
 A dwelling is your home.
-This policy coverage under Part A is intended to pay for most any damage to your home and most any structure attached to your home (e.g., garages, storage units) caused by a covered reason for loss.
+This policy coverage under Part A is intended to pay for almost any damage to your home and structures attached to it, such as garages and storage units, when the damage is caused by a covered reason for loss.

 Other structures.
 Part B coverage pays for damage to structures not attached to your home, such as fences, tool sheds, detached garages and guest houses.
 Other structure coverage is typically 10% of your dwelling coverage limit.
 However, your needs may differ based on your situation.
 Make sure the coverage percentage fits the amount you need.

 Personal property.
 Personal property, or Part C coverage, reimburses you for the value of your possessions, including furniture, electronics, appliances and clothing.
 This coverage is normally 50 to 75% percent of your dwelling coverage limit and can vary as needed.

 If there are personal items you want specific coverage for like jewelry, art or collectibles, you can add additional coverage to your policy through riders.
 These additional riders will only add coverage for the specific item listed.
 Be prepared to provide your insurance company with an official appraisal of the item to verify its value.